defuse-protocol/near-intents-amm-solver/README.md

 #### (1) TEE Mode

-In TEE Mode, the solver pool contract own the token reserves on the NEAR Intents contract.
-A key pair will be generated within TEE and nobody has access to that, with the public key added to the solver pool contract on NEAR Intents.
-We only need to provide the solver registry contract and pool ID, and the solver in TEE will be automatically registered and start working.
+In TEE Mode, the solver pool contract owns the token reserves on the NEAR Intents contract.
+A key pair is generated inside the TEE (no one has access to it), and its public key is added to the solver pool contract on NEAR Intents.
+You only need to provide the solver registry contract and the pool ID; the solver running in the TEE will automatically register and start serving.

 * `TEE_ENABLED` - set to `true` if the solver needs to be run inside TEE
 * `SOLVER_REGISTRY_CONTRACT` - the solver registry contract on NEAR for the solvers to register themselves, e.g. `solver-registry.near`